-The EX request must be submitted by the EX deadline during the re-take semester.
-This is always early in the semester, on the same date as the pass/fail deadline.
+The EX request must be submitted prior to graduation.
 For further information, please see the guidelines outlined in the Office of the Registrar's online bulletin at http://registrar.indiana.edu/extendedx.shtml.

 Incomplete Courses

 A temporary grade of Incomplete (I) on the transcript indicates that the coursework completed is satisfactory but that the entire course has not been completed.
 A grade of I may be assigned only if the student is not in attendance during the last 25 percent of an academic term and the instructor has reason to believe that the absence was beyond the student's control.
 Otherwise, the instructor shall assign a grade of F.